AntonSchnfeld/Chess/README.md

-# Chess
+# ChessKit

 ## Description

-Chess is a modular and extensible chess engine built with Java.
+ChessKit is a modular and extensible chess engine built with Java.
 It focuses on decent performance, flexibility in board shapes, and custom game rules.
 This is a learning project, and large parts of the codebase are likely to be refactored as the project evolves to achieve its goals.

 ## Getting Started